49 Different Types of Snakes in Florida

 by guppiecat is licensed under CC BY-NC-ND 2.0

 In reality, red corn snakes are orangish-brown in color, with black rings encircling red, orange, or brown markings.
-The rear of their heads typically have a spear-shaped design on them.
+The rear of their heads typically has a spear-shaped design.

 These non-venomous snakes typically lurk in abandoned buildings, waiting for rats to bite.

-Red corn snakes typically reach lengths of 30-48 inches (76-122 cm).
-They can be found in the Florida Keys and every Florida county.
+Red corn snakes typically reach lengths of 30-48 inches (76-122 cm) and are found in the Florida Keys and every Florida county.

 8. Eastern Ratsnake